heidid/heidid.github.io/project/edupad/index.md

 ## Project Overview
 In collaboration with HP, we explored the experiences of virtual elementary school classrooms to improve hands-on learning for teachers and students ages 5 to 8.
 I was primarily responsible for leading user research and prototyping the software component of our product.

+Through this project, I learned a lot about collaborating online; I had never done a design project completely remotely before.
+I learned to use some new methods, such as a weighted matrix, as a part of our process.

 ## Identifying Opportunities
 **Stakeholders:** Initially, we created a 2x2 matrix to help us identify the key stakeholders who would be involved in our product opportunity.
 This helped us determine that **younger children**, **elementary school teachers**, and **those who teach hands-on subjects** are impacted by distance learning the most.